Artemis Program

 🌍

-Four astronauts will travel to the Moon, two of whom will descend to the surface.
+Four astronauts per mission.
+On Artemis IV, two will descend to the lunar surface.

 Day 0